tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ![how to buy bitcoin](/img/icons/exchange.png){: .img-responsive .halfimg-right }

 **Broker –** Bitcoin brokers sell bitcoin for a fixed price.
-Brokers often have high limits and can accept many [payment methods](/en/payment-methods/).
+Brokers often have high limits and can accept many payment methods.
 In most cases brokers will require personal information and identity verification before you can buy bitcoins.
 [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is the world’s largest Bitcoin broker.

 **Exchange –** [Bitcoin exchanges](/exchanges/) don’t sell bitcoin, but match buyers and sellers.
 For example, say someone wants to sell one bitcoin for $300.
 The seller puts in a sell order for $300.
 When a buyer agrees to pay $300, the seller will receive $300 and the buyer of the bitcoin receives the one bitcoin.
 Some of the largest Bitcoin exchanges are [BitStamp](https://www.bitstamp.net/), [Kraken](https://www.kraken.com/), and [BitFinex](https://www.bitfinex.com/).

 **Peer-to-peer (P2P) Exchanges –** Exchanges like [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} are escrow services that simply match users.
 Buyers and sellers are free to agree on a price and [payment method](/en/payment-methods/), and [LocalBitcoins](/exchanges/localbitcoins/) ensures that neither party is scammed by holding the payments in escrow until the trade is complete.
 Other examples of P2P exchanges include [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"}.

-**ATMs –** Bitcoin ATMs let you [purchase bitcoin with cash](/en/buy-bitcoins-with-cash/).
+**ATMs –** Bitcoin ATMs let you purchase bitcoin with cash.
 You simply insert cash into the machine, and get bitcoins sent to your wallet.
 Some ATMs require personal information.
 Use [Coin ATM Radar](http://coinatmradar.com/) to find a Bitcoin ATM near you.

 ## Things to Consider

 The idea of a Bitcoin ATM may sound nice.
 But, did you know that most Bitcoin ATMs charge a a 5-10% fee?
 Because of factors like this, it's important to consider the following when finding an exchange or place to buy:

 **Privacy –** If you need to buy bitcoins privately, you can already cross off a number of payment methods: bank transfer, credit card, PayPal, or any other method that requires personal or identifying information.
-ATMs and P2P exchanges like [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} or [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"} are the more private methods of buying bitcoin.
+ATMs and P2P exchanges like LocalBitcoins or [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"} are the more private methods of buying bitcoin.

 ![consider](/img/icons/pmethod.png){: .img-responsive .halfimg-right }

 **Amount –** If you need to buy a large amount of bitcoins then you’ll have to look at big brokers or exchanges, like [Coinbase](/exchanges/coinbase/) or [BitStamp](https://www.bitstamp.net/){:rel="nofollow"}.
 These exchanges handle high volumes and offer lots of liquidity.

 **Speed –** How fast do you need access to your bitcoins?
 Do [you need to buy bitcoin instantly](/kb/buy-bitcoin-instantly/)?
 Bitcoin ATMs can be the fastest way to purchase bitcoin if you’re lucky enough to have one in your area.
-P2P options like [BitQuick](https://www.bitquick.co/) or [LocalBitcoins](/exchanges/localbitcoins/) can be a good way to buy small amounts fast.
+P2P options like BitQuick or [LocalBitcoins](/exchanges/localbitcoins/) can be a good way to buy small amounts fast.
 Some brokers, like [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} and [Circle](http://buybitcoinww.co/buy_circle){:rel="nofollow"}, offer instant buys with bank transfer, credit card, or debit card.

 **Exchange Rate** – There is no official Bitcoin price.
 Bitcoin exchanges are used to get an accurate idea of the price of bitcoin.
 So, naturally, Bitcoin exchanges usually have the best exchange rate.
 Bitcoin brokers buy bitcoin from exchanges and sell them.
 So, while Bitcoin brokers will generally offer you a price close to that of Bitcoin exchanges, there will usually be an additional fee.
 Use [BitcoinAverage](http://bitcoinaverage.com/) or [CoinDesk](http://coindesk.com/price) to see the average price of Bitcoin.